-Last week, I had the great honor of being a group facilitator at the Maryland Artist Teacher Institute (MATI), a five day arts integration immersion camp!
-The Maryland State Department of Education partnering with and the Maryland State Arts Council and Arts Education in Maryland Schools Alliance (AEMS) brings approximately eighty PreK-12 teachers from around the state together for a wonderful Intensive professional development summer program at the University of Maryland.
+Last week, I had the great honor of being a group facilitator at the Maryland Artist Teacher Institute (MATI).
+It’s a five day arts integration immersion camp.
+It involves The Maryland State Department of Education partnering with and the Maryland State Arts Council and Arts Education in Maryland Schools Alliance (AEMS).
+Their goal is to bring approximately eighty PreK-12 teachers from around the state together for a wonderful Intensive professional development summer program at the University of Maryland.

 Then we illustrated the scene with collage.
-No drawing was allowed—everything was cut, torn, glued, layered with fabric, paper, buttons, glitter—all kinds of collected and recycled materials.
-What resulted was an artwork illustrating the element of texture and the main idea of the scene in an abstract art form.
-They were quick, easy and beautiful and no drawing skills were needed!!
+It outlawed drawing—we cut, tore, glued, layered with fabric, paper, buttons, glitter everything—all kinds of collected and recycled materials.
+It resulted in an artwork illustrating the element of texture and the main idea of the scene in an abstract art form.
+Simple, quick, and beautiful, it required no drawing skills at all!!

-The great thing about this activity is that it could be used with any sequential concept or skill.
-Storyboarding the water cycle, the order of operations, steps of a game, or the events leading up to the Revolutionary War are some curricular connections we found.
+The great thing about this activity involves it’s use with any sequential concept or skill.
+Storyboarding the water cycle, the order of operations, steps of a game, or the events leading up to the Revolutionary War name a few of the curricular connections we found.
 In a classroom students might be asked to order the story by looking at a mixed up collection of the boards.

 We were given different copies of outdoor landscape paintings by famous artists to inspire our poetry.
-We had to imagine that we had been traveling in the place in the painting and record what we saw, heard, tasted, smelled and felt as if we were really there.
-We used these words and ideas to develop and incorporate in the haibun.
+Then, we had to imagine we traveled in the place in the painting and record what we saw, heard, tasted, smelled and felt as if we really went there.
+We used these words and ideas to develop, then incorporate in the haibun.
 I thought that this would be a great activity after an Artful Thinking routine such as I See, I Think, I Wonder.
-The poetry activity could further help students develop visual connections to any place or environment that is targeted in a unit, such as being in the middle of a storm, in a rainforest, or in an animal habitat.
+The poetry activity could further help students develop visual connections to any place or environment targeted in a unit, such as in the middle of a storm, in a rainforest, or in an animal habitat.

-Using this simple poetry format is an engaging way of responding, reflecting, and connecting to the text (print or non print) as well as building background knowledge, especially if the paintings are selected to connect to the themes and settings of the text.
+Using this simple poetry format provides an engaging way of responding, reflecting, and connecting to the text (print or non print).
+As well as, building background knowledge.
+Especially, if the paintings selected mean to connect to the themes and settings of the text.
 A world language student could step into the culture of the country or language being studied and write in the target language.
 Travel and nature are obvious connections- so science and geography associations are numerous as well.

 Stay tuned!
 Next week I will share more text connected arts integration strategies: composing a soundtrack of the story and creating artwork with powerful words from the text.